macloo/junglegame/README.md

 Feb.
 6 - Coded skeleton classes for all game locations.
 Made a dictionary (map) for all game locations.
 Made Engine class to run the game.

 Feb.
 7 - Created skeleton classes for all game items.
 These are things that can be picked up, carried, and used.
 First commit to GitHub.

+Feb.
+8 - Added function use_item() to Location() class.
+Not finished yet, but it allows the player to pick up, drop, and examine items that are found in the game.
+Also worked out a new function -- defaults() -- for handling directional movement from one location to another.
+That required a rewrite of the Engine() class.